best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Note that some test frameworks allow you to keep the tests in the same file as the code that is being tested.
-This is a good way of keeping tests and code associated, but you should ensure that good modular code practices are followed to separate unrelated code into different files.
+This is a good way of keeping tests and code associated, but you should follow good modular code practices to separate unrelated code into different files.
 Additional arguments are made to separate tests and functions when you are packaging your code.
 If unit tests and code are located together in the same file, the unit tests would also be packaged and installed by additional users.